Joint Optimization of Communications and Federated Learning Over the Air: Proof of Theorem

 \section{Proof of \textbf{Theorem \ref{Theorem_SolutionSpace}}}

-\begin{proof} To minimize $R_{t}$, it can be seen from \eqref{eq:btd} that we should maximize the number of the selected workers and the transmit power scaling factor in the $t$-th iteration.
+To minimize $R_{t}$, it can be seen from \eqref{eq:entryGD}, \eqref{eq:entryNC} and \eqref{eq:entrySGD} that we should maximize the number of the selected workers and the transmit power scaling factor in the $t$-th iteration.
 Thus, the selected workers should send their parameters at their maximum power.
-In order to get the superimposed parameters at the PS, each worker needs to use the same transmit power scaling factor $b_{t}$, which is a parameter that really needs to be optimized ($b_t$ determines the worker selection).
-According to \eqref{eq:btd}, a larger $b_t$ leads to a smaller $R_t$.
-However, on the other hand, \eqref{constraint:P3b} indicates that a larger $b_t$ results in less workers are selected, which then results in an increase of $R_t$.
+In order to reach the desired parameter aggregation at the PS as in \eqref{eq:g}, each worker needs to use the same transmit power scaling factor $b_{t}$, which is a parameter that needs to be optimized ($b_t$ determines the worker selection).
+According to \eqref{eq:entryGD}, \eqref{eq:entryNC} and \eqref{eq:entrySGD}, a larger $b_t$ leads to a smaller $R_t$.
+On the other hand, \eqref{constraint:P3b} indicates that a larger $b_t$ results in less workers is selected, which then results in an increase of $R_t$.

 Rewriting \eqref{con:pmax} and replacing $|w_{i,t}|$ with $(|w_{t-1}|+\eta)$, we obtain the maximum acceptable $b_{t}$ of the $i$-th worker as